iworks/simple-seo-improvements/readme.txt

 1. Click to install
 1. Activate the plugin
 1. A new box `Simple SEO Improvements` will appear in entry and taxonomy screen
+1. A new menu `SEO Improvements` in `Appearance` will appear in your Admin Settings Menu

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page